Updated Apr 21 2020

 But the market’s origins are in fact older, because there was previously an outdoor market at the Pla de la Boquería, just a few steps from the Gran Teatre del Liceu.

-What products to buy in the market?
+What food and products to buy in the La Boqueria market?

 Meats, nuts and dried fruits, seafood and fish, preserves, fruit and vegetables can all be found in abundance.
 The market has over 300 stalls where you can find almost anything, whether it’s local produce or from all over the world.
 As well as buying things in the market stalls you can also stop for a drink in one of the bars, or a meal in one of the restaurants in the market.
 Here you can try the fresh produce of the market, which is always of the best quality.